-1 Implementing agencies for the Program are PO-RALG, MoH, MoEST and RUWASA.
+1 Implementing agencies for the Program are RUWASA, MoH and MoEST, with close coordination with PO-RALG and District Councils.

-1.5 As the geographical scope of the program will be expanded, the assessment has given due consideration 51 districts in those 8 additional regions (Arusha, Kilimanjaro, Tanga, Dodoma, Morogoro, Pwani, Mbeya, and Njombe), consultations have included stakeholders there.
+1.5 As there is a possibility that the geographical scope of the program could be extended should additional funding be made available, the assessment has given due consideration those 8 additional regions (Arusha, Kilimanjaro, Tanga, Dodoma, Morogoro, Pwani, Mbeya, and Njombe) and consultations have included stakeholders there.
 It is understood that the additional selected districts will be based on the same criteria as for the Parent Program and the AF, i.e., low water supply and sanitation coverage, high poverty and stunting rates).